Pavithra-Shankarbabu/tictactoe-minimax-alg/README.md

 The game could be further developed by adding features such as:

-1. An option to adjust the difficulty of the AI (e.g. beginner, intermediate, and expert levels)

-2. A graphical user interface (GUI) to make the game more interactive
+1. A graphical user interface (GUI) to make the game more interactive

-3. An option to play against another human player over a network
+2. An option to play against another human player over a network

-4. An option to save and load games
+3. An option to save and load games

-5. Keep track of wins and losses for players
+4. Keep track of wins and losses for players

 ## Conclusion